Tigers vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jon Berti and Riley Greene will look to continue their recent offensive production when the Miami Marlins and Detroit Tigers hit the field at LoanDepot park on Friday, at 6:40 PM ET.
+Jorge Soler and the Miami Marlins will play Spencer Torkelson and the Detroit Tigers on Saturday at LoanDepot park, at 4:10 PM ET.

-The favored Marlins have -150 moneyline odds to win against the underdog Tigers, who are listed at +125.
-The total for the game is set at 7.5 runs.
+Bookmakers list the Marlins as -160 moneyline favorites, while giving the underdog Tigers +135 moneyline odds.
+The over/under is 8 runs for this game.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.